modbas/mad76/doc/teachmad76io/teachmad76io.md

     3. Power on RC

-    4. Onboard $\mu$Cs of RC and car auto-calibrate steering and motor as soon as radio connection is established
+    4. Onboard Cs of RC and car auto-calibrate steering and motor as soon as radio connection is established

 -   RPi controls L293B by digital outputs